promne/it.nonit/index.md

 ---
 layout: default
 home: true
-title: A book about IT for non-IT people
+title: Introduction
 ---

+# A book about IT for non-IT people

 Over the years I have been asked many times “Hey, what are you actually doing?”.
 The easy answer, that I am a software engineer and I usually do make a custom software, is not exactly captivating nor descriptive enough.